RihabFekii/weather_data_etl_pipeline_with_dbt/README.md

 # weather_data_etl_pipeline_with_dbt
-Building a Weather Data ETL Pipeline with OpenWeatherMap API, dbt &amp; BigQuery
+Building a Weather Data ETL Pipeline with OpenWeatherMap API, dbt &amp; BigQuery.

 ## 📖 Project overview
 This project consists of the following tasks: